deconf/Analytics-Insights/readme.txt

 * Bug Fixes:
 	* keep tracking disabled while upgrading from versions lower than 5.0
 	* switch to a customized version of GAPI to avoid conflicts with other plugins
 	* fixes the undeclared variable gadwpSubmitObject error on submitted forms
+	* added deprecation warning for tracking_code method

 = 5.0.1 =
 * Enhancements: